 - Online booking systems

-If a business already has an online booking system that captures patron information, there is no need for a secondary form of digital record keeping.
-This restriction is ensuring that all businesses in the hospitality industry are moving away from paper-based record keeping, and that the digital information can be provided in a timely manner upon request.
+This restriction is ensuring all businesses in the hospitality industry move away from paper-based record keeping so that information can be provided in a timely manner upon request.

-It is imperative that contact tracers can use legible and accurate information to contact people.
+It is imperative contact tracers can use legible and accurate information to contact people.

 Do we need to comply and what are the penalties?

-Yes, as of 1:00am Wednesday 23 December, all businesses in hospitality industry (such as pubs, clubs, restaurants and cafés) will need to comply with this requirement and will need to establish processes to ensure patrons contact information is collected electronically.
-In the coming weeks, it will be determined whether other industries will need to comply with this new requirement.
+Yes, all businesses in hospitality industry (such as pubs, clubs, restaurants and cafés) need to comply with this requirement and establish processes to ensure patrons contact information is collected electronically.

-If requested by a Public Health Officer, the electronic data set will need to be provided in a timely manner.
-Public Health Officers will be conducting random audits to ensure businesses are complying.
+If requested by public health officer, the electronic data set will need to be provided within a stated time.
+Public health officers will be conducting random audits to ensure businesses are complying with this requirement.

 A person who owns, controls or operates a restricted business activity or undertaking may be fined/penalised if they fail to keep electronic contact information about all guests, patrons and staff.
 Failure to comply will impose: